-The NZY T7 RNA Synthesis kit is designed for the in vitro production of RNA transcripts from any DNA template under the control of a T7 promoter sequence.
+The NZY T7 High Yield RNA Synthesis kit is designed for the in vitro production of large quantities of RNA transcripts from any DNA template under the control of a T7 promoter sequence.
+This kit is formulated to yield high amounts of RNA transcripts, typically ranging from 150-200 μg of RNA from 1 μg DNA template in a 2-hour reaction as described below.
+The resulting RNA transcripts exhibit high integrity and meet the necessary quality standards for a variety of downstream applications, including RNA splicing studies or RNA-protein interaction experiments.
 The in vitro transcription reaction is catalysed by an engineered version of phage T7 RNA polymerase.
 This enzyme exhibits high specificity for the T7 promoter, facilitating efficient transcription of the DNA strand of interest from the promoter sequence.
-The NZY T7 RNA Synthesis kit is suitable for transcribing linearized plasmid DNA templates or DNA templates generated by PCR.
-All kit components have been optimized to enable rapid and efficient RNA transcription.
-Yields of approximately 50-80 μg of RNA can be expected from 0.5 μg DNA template in a 2-hour reaction, as described below.
-The resulting RNA transcripts exhibit high integrity and meet the necessary quality standards for a variety of downstream applications, including RNA splicing studies or RNA-protein interaction experiments.
+The NZY T7 High Yield RNA Synthesis kit is suitable for transcribing linearized plasmid DNA templates or DNA templates generated by PCR.
 To preserve the integrity of the resulting RNA transcripts, the kit components include a Ribonuclease Inhibitor.
 This protein effectively protects the synthesized RNA transcripts from degradation by contaminating RNases originating from various sources, such as plasmid templates or others.

-The NZY T7 RNA Synthesis kit was optimized to produce large quantities of RNA transcripts using unmodified ribonucleotides.
+The NZY T7 High Yield RNA Synthesis kit was optimized to produce large quantities of RNA transcripts using unmodified ribonucleotides.
 However, this kit is compatible with capped RNA synthesis or RNA synthesis using modified ribonucleotides.